Raina N. Fichorova, MD, PhD

 Richard first joined Genital Tract Biology Lab as a STARS scholar while studying for his MD at The Penn State College of Medicine.
 Under Dr. Fichorova’s mentoring he completed a graduation research project with focus on how the interaction between healthy and abnormal microbiota regulate inflammatory responses in the female reproductive tract.
 He learned how to do research with sharp attention to quality and integrity – values that highly resonated with his beliefs.
 To date, he continues trying to learn and discover ways to provide quality care.
 He believes “quality care” is providing unbiased care, effectively translating information communicated within academia to everyday people, efficiently responding to emergencies, and maintaining patient confidentiality.
 Most of all, quality care depends on physicians’ desire to continuously acquire knowledge and explore new techniques that may contribute to the practice of medicine.
 Since graduating from medical school, he became an active-duty Naval Officer, completed a transitional internship at Walter Reed National Military Medical Center (WRNMMC), and served as the sole general medical officer for 1,500 Marines and Sailors in Japan.
 He completed his anesthesia residency at WRNMMC.

 Stephanie is a graduate of Fitchburg State University with a BS in Biology.
 Her Undergraduate research aimed to discover the missing DNase 2 Alpha gene in chickens and determine how they were able to compensate for this loss, by using their DNase 2Beta gene.
-Upon receiving her degree, Stephane joined the lab and excelled in performing immunoassays on various clinical samples from national and international studies run in the lab.
+Upon receiving her degree, Stephanie joined the lab and excelled in performing immunoassays on various clinical samples from national and international studies run in the lab.
 In the future she plans to continue her education by obtaining a Master’s degree in public health and epidemiology while continuing to research at the Fichorova Lab.

 Christina holds a BS in Biopsychology from Tufts University.
 Christina’s future plans include medical school and specializing in OBGYN.
 She has previously done research regarding cell polarization in C. elegans embryos specifically with the protein named Afadin.
 These interests brought her to the Fichorova Lab.
 During her time at the lab, Christina learned about various laboratory techniques including making Trichomonas vaginalis media, data checking, and running various assays.
 Christina plans to do more research related to female health and high-risk pregnancies, as well as spread knowledge about the female reproductive tract to women of lower socio-economical statuses.